robverhoef/PoGoTelegramBot/ReadMe.md

 ### Note on languages
 If Dutch is not the standard language you should now modify migrations/20181222145311-useraddlanguage.js and set the locale (defaultLanguage: 'nl') to your language code **before running the migrations**.
 You can also add your own language file to the locales folder.
-Don't forget to modify your environment variables (DEFAULT_LOCALE and LOCALES) when adding a language or changing your default language.
+Don't forget to modify your environment variables (DEFAULT_LOCALE and LOCALES) in locales.js when adding a language or changing your default language.

 You will need the Telegram group ID.
 To obtain this ID;